-- Node-level design methodologies are usually associated with simulators that simulate the behavior of a sensor network on a per-node basis.
-Using simulation, designers can quickly study the performance (in terms of timing, power, bandwidth, and scalability) of potential algorithms without implementing them on actual hardware and dealing with the vagaries of actual physical phenomena.
-A node-level simulator typically has the following components: - Sensor node model: A node in a simulator acts as a software execution platform, a sensor host, as well as a communication terminal.
-In order for designers to focus on the application-level code, a node model typically provides or simulates a communication protocol stack, sensor behaviours (e.g., sensing noise), and operating system services.
-If the nodes are mobile, then the positions and motion properties of the nodes need to be modelled.
-If energy characteristics are part of the design considerations, then the power consumption of the nodes needs to be modelled. - Communication model: Depending on the details of modelling, communication may be captured at different layers.
-The most elaborate simulators model the communication media at the physical layer, simulating the RF propagation delay and collision of simultaneous transmissions.
-Alternately, the communication may be simulated at the MAC layer or network layer, using, for example, stochastic processes to represent low-level behaviours.
+- ✤ A node in a simulator acts as a software execution platform, a sensor host, as well as a communication terminal. - In order for designers to focus on the application-level code, a node model typically provides or simulates a communication protocol stack, sensor behaviors (e.g., sensing noise), and operating system services. - If the nodes are mobile then the positions and motion properties of the nodes need to be modeled. - If energy characteristics are part of the design considerations then the power consumption of the nodes needs to be modeled.

+• Communication model:

+- Depending on the details of modeling, communication may be captured at different layers. - The most elaborate simulators model the communication media at the physical layer, simulating the RF propagation delay and collision of simultaneous transmissions. - Alternately, the communication may be simulated at the MAC layer or network layer, using, e.g., stochastic processes to represent low-level behaviors.